apache/echarts-doc/en/option/component/data-zoom-inside.md

 The so called『inside』refers to installed inside the coordinate system.

-+ translation：slid or drag to achieve data region translation in coordinate axis system.
++ translation: slid or drag to achieve data region translation in coordinate axis system.

-+ zoom：
++ zoom:

-    + PC terminal：mouse wheel rolls in the area of axis coordinate(similar when it comes to Mac touchpad).
+    + PC terminal: mouse wheel rolls in the area of axis coordinate(similar when it comes to Mac touchpad).

-    + moblie terminal：2 fingers' sliding is available to zoom on mobile touch screen.
+    + moblie terminal: 2 fingers' sliding is available to zoom on mobile touch screen.

 <br>